Encode Disclaimers

 Common Phrases or Names

 Proverbs cannot be attributed to any one particular person or group; such is the nature of a proverb.
-If you quote the proverb from a source like Dent, wrap the quoted proverb in the <quote> element—i.e., if you find yourself quoting something you find while in Dent, as opposed to going to Dent to look up a proverbial saying.
-A note on Oth by Jessica Slights.
+However, you can quote the particular form of a proverb from a source like Dent’s Proverbial Language or Shakespeare’s Proverbial Language.
+In such a case, wrap the quoted proverb in the <quote> element and cite Dent parenthetically.

 Prosopography